Next time you need a bouquet, don’t forget about forget-me-nots! A delicate but beautiful flower, with a storied past

-Forget-me-nots have also been claimed by the following: the Freemasons, the Armenian Genocide that started in 1915, and the Alzheimer’s Society uses them as an icon to raise awareness for the disease and support for caretakers.
+Forget-me-nots have also been claimed by the following: the Freemasons, the Armenian Genocide that started in 1915, and the Alzheimer’s Society use them as an icon to raise awareness for the disease and support for caretakers.

 Historically, these flowers symbolize remembrance (not much of a surprise there)―not only associated with love, but for those we’ve lost.

 Forget-me-nots also symbolize protection and luck, and it’s believed that they have the power to protect humans against witches.
-King Henry IV of England used this flower symbol as his lucky charm during his exile in 1398, and then these flowers became his very symbol after he returned with them.
+King Henry IV of England used this flower symbol as his lucky charm during his exile in 1398, these flowers became his very symbol after he returned with them.

 Are you born in September?
 Yes?!
 Well, you better not forget forget-me-nots, because they’re your birth flower.
 And if you live in Alaska, the reason doubles because they were chosen as the Alaska state flower in the year 1949.

 DID YOU KNOW?